HarvardOpenData/harvard-data/README.md

 ## List of datasets available here

 - `club-lists`: a full list of all undergraduate student organizations and club sports at Harvard.
+- [harvard-houses](https://github.com/tobiasbueschel/harvard-houses): an NPM module that exposes a list of all houses at Harvard.

 ## Contributing